 • 11 – 15 holes per inch / 22 – 30 threads per inch

-• Generally woven in UK or USA
+• Generally woven in USA

 Punch needles to use with monks cloth: